jina-ai/finetuner/docs/get-started/celeba.md

 ## Put together

 Finally, let's start the Finetuner.
-Note that we freeze the weights of the original ResNet and tuned only for the last linear layer, which leverages Tailor underneath:
+Note that we freeze the weights of the original ResNet and tune only the last linear layer, a procedure that leverages the Tailor component underneath:

 ```{code-block} python
 ---